-Students need to ensure that they have read and understood the requirements of the RoSA assessment program so that they are aware of their responsibilities and those of the school.
-This handbook is a useful guide for all students - it can assist them to effectively plan ahead and take responsibility for managing their own learning in 2023.
-I encourage all students to aspire the heights, to take care in all aspects of your school work, to make the most of every opportunity at Nepean CAPA High School, and let success be your reward as you embark on Year 10 in 2023.
+This booklet contains the Assessment Procedures and Course Assessment Schedules for Year 9 2023 at Nepean Creative and Performing Arts High School.
+Students need to ensure they have read and understood the requirements of the Assessment Program so that they are aware of their responsibilities and those of the school.
+This handbook is a useful guide to assist students to effectively plan ahead and take responsibility for managing their own learning.

+I encourage all students to aspire the heights, to take care in all aspects of your school work, to make the most of every opportunity at Nepean CAPA High School, and let success be your reward as you embark on Year 9 in 2023.